Harm Reduction

 Rebel Harm Reduction is a harm reduction initiative with a mission to provide access to drug-checking and other harm reduction services.
 It offers drop-off/drop-in testing and mobile/on-site testing services for vulnerable, underserved communities where substance use is prevalent alongside research and advocacy to inform the public health sector about the state of drug use.

-Rebel Harm Reduction aims to provide services to any populations using substances to ensure safety and education in absence of regulated supply and non-judgemental, fact-based drug information.
+Rebel Harm Reduction aims to provide services to any populations using substances that traditional services do not adequately serve, to ensure safety and education in absence of regulated supply and non-judgemental, fact-based drug information.

 Harm reduction interventions like drug checking can help users, health services, and harm reduction groups have honest conversations about reducing the risks associated with drug use and preventing people who use drugs from consuming increasingly toxic substances.